LonglongaaaGo/EXE-GAN/README.md

 ## Notice
 Our paper was first released at Sun, 13 Feb 2022.
 We are thankful for the community's recognition and attention to our project.
-Now, we are excited to open-source our work on GitHub.
 We also recognized that there have been some great papers published after ours, and we encourage you to check out their projects as well:
 - [Paint by Example](https://arxiv.org/abs/2211.13227), [codes](https://github.com/Fantasy-Studio/Paint-by-Example) (released at Wed, 23 Nov 2022, CVPR 2023)